SCHOOL PESTICIDE LAW

-Montana does not have any statewide requirements regarding restricted spray zones around school property.
+Texas has no statewide requirements for restricted spray zones around school property.

 States use different approaches in providing school pesticide use information to parents, students and staff.
 Some forms include the posting of notification signs and/or the distribution of notices directly to the affected population.
 Posted notification signs warn those in the school when and where pesticides have been or are being applied.
 This is a vehicle for basic right-to-know if the posting occurs in an area where it is easily seen by parents, students and staff.
 It is important to post signs for indoor pesticide applications because of the extensive period of time students and school employees spend at school.
 Signs posted prior to commencement of the pesticide application, not after, are more protective.
 The prior notification system effectively enables people to take precautionary action.
 Because of the residues left behind after an application, signs should remain posted for at least 72 hours.
 It takes time for pesticides to start breaking down and some pesticide residues can least for weeks.
 Signs should also be posted at all main entrances of the building and the specific area sprayed, on the main bulletin board, and, for more comprehensive notification, in the school newspaper or on the daily announcements.
 Posted signs should state when and where a pesticide is applied, the name of the pesticide applied and how to get further information, such as a copy of the material safety data sheet (MSDS) and the product(s) label.